 “I got a job!”
 Thrilled doesn’t even begin to describe my feelings when I received the call informing me that I’d been hired to work at television station.
 After sending out countless resumes all over the country, someone wanted to actually pay me to work in an industry I’d been dreaming about since I was a kid.

 My quest for a job in broadcast journalism was certainly discouraging at times.
 Check out this rejection letter I received from my current employer.
-There were dozens of others like them stations in Eugene, Oregon, to Rochester, Minnesota to Wilmington, North Carolina and all points in between.
-Four years later, with experience under my belt in Illinois and Michigan, WFSB came to their senses!
+There were dozens of others like them from stations in Eugene, Oregon, to Rochester, Minnesota to Wilmington, North Carolina and all points in between.

-It was the winter of 1988 when I was hired at WMUR-TV, the ABC station in Manchester, New Hampshire.
-An assignment editor was an entry level position that paid entry level wages: $13,500 a year.
-I actually made more bartending, so I kept that restaurant job at the Pillar House in Newton, Massachusetts on a part time basis and said goodbye to my unpaid internship at WPRI-TV in Providence, where I had learned a great deal about the television news business that prepared me to move to the Granite State.
+Let’s rewind.
+It was the winter of 1988 when I was hired at WMUR-TV, the ABC station in Manchester, New Hampshire as an assignment editor, an entry level position that paid entry level wages: $13,500 a year.
+I actually made more money bartending, so I kept that restaurant job at the Pillar House in Newton, Massachusetts on a part time basis and finished my unpaid internship at WPRI-TV in Providence, where I had learned a great deal about the television news business that prepared me to move to the Granite State.

 An assignment editor essentially decides which news stories to cover and assigns them to crews and manages their whereabouts and news gathering progress through the day.
 As soon as I joined WMUR, I researched stories, made tons of phone calls, watched the wire services, listened to police scanners, and read every newspaper in the state from cover to cover.

 Within a month of starting at Channel 9, my immediate supervisor left and I was forced into his job.
 After a trial run, I was promoted to assignment manager.
 It meant more responsibility, longer hours (7AM to 7PM,) calls at home at all hours, and I hired others to staff the assignment desk.
-The new title came with a raise of a few thousand dollars, so I found an apartment in Manchester, after living with my grandmother for a while in Haverhill, Massachusetts.
+The new title came with a raise, so I found an apartment in Manchester, after living with my grandmother for a while in Haverhill, Massachusetts.
 I also retired as a bartender.